Dr Ian Brown

 - Brown I & Deighton M (2013) A Decision Aid Intervention to Improve Decisions about Weight Management Referral in Primary Care: Development and Feasibility Study.
 Journal of Obesity and Weight Loss Therapy, 3(6).
 View this article in WRRO

-- Mathers NJ, Ng CJ, Campbell MJ, Colwell B, Brown I & Bradley A (2012) Clinical effectiveness of a patient decision aid to improve decision quality and glycaemic control in people with diabetes making treatment choices – a cluster randomised controlled trial (PANDAs) in General Practice.
-BMJ: British Medical Journal.
+- Mathers N, Ng CJ, Campbell MJ, Colwell B, Brown I & Bradley A (2012) Clinical effectiveness of a patient decision aid to improve decision quality and glycaemic control in people with diabetes making treatment choices: a cluster randomised controlled trial (PANDAs) in general practice.
+BMJ Open, 2(6), e001469-e001469.
 View this article in WRRO

 - Brown I & McClimens A (2012) Ambivalence and obesity stigma in decisions about weight management: A qualitative study.
 Health, 04(12), 1562-1569.